uw-it-sis/ui-theme/README.md

 # UW ui-theme

----

-## Using Bootstrap Variable Overrides Theme
+## Using Bootstrap Variable Overrides

 Install in app:
 ```console